 The collection site is open six days a week: Monday - Saturday from 8:30 am to 5:45 pm.
-You must bring your utility bill indicating you are a City of Longmont trash subscription customer and present that to the window attendant and they will direct you to the special collection bins.
+You must be bring your City of Longmont Utility Bill and identification indicating you are a City of Longmont trash subscription customer and present that to the window attendant and they will direct you to the special collection bins.

 2. City Household Chemical Collection Event